2026 Awards Nomination Guide

 Notification Preference

-When we send notifications to nominees, you can indicate if you wish to be acknowledged by name as the person who submitted a nomination.
-Otherwise it is indicated as an anonymous nomination.
+When you submit your nomination, you can indicate if you wish to be acknowledged by name as the person who submitted a nomination.
+Otherwise, it is indicated as an anonymous nomination.
+Someone will know right away that they have been nominated.

 Generative AI Transparency

 We do not forbid the use of Generative AI for developing your nomination.
 In a spirit of transparency, we ask nominators to indicate specifically how Generative AI was used.
 Please make sure all written statements are reviewed and composed as best as possible to represent a human perspective.
 This has no bearing on the review of your nomination.
-We are purely interested to understand and share effective use of Generative AI.
+We are purely interested in understanding and sharing the effective use of Generative AI.

 Generative AI Usage (required)

-Did you make use of any Generative AI tools in the developing of this nomination?
+Did you make use of any Generative AI tools in the development of this nomination?

 • No